Red wine vinaigrette is super easy to make, just measure and shake. Make it fresh for every salad, no preservatives needed!

 Instructions

-• In a small bowl or jar, combine shallots and vinegar and let set for 15 minutes.
+• In a small bowl or jar with a tight-fitting lid, combine minced shallots and vinegar, and let set for 15 minutes to soften the shallots, and mellow the flavor.

 • Add olive oil, sugar, salt, pepper, and whisk or shake to combine.
-Adjust seasonings as needed.
-Makes about 1 cup.
+Taste, and add more sugar, salt, or pepper, if desired.

 Notes